browserengineering/book/book/text.md

     different trade-offs.

-The `metrics` call yields information about the vertical dimensions of the text: the `linespace` is how tall the text is, which includes an `ascent` which goes "above the line" and a `descent` that goes "below the line".[^fixed] The `ascent` and `descent` matter when words in different sizes sit on the same line: they ought to line up "along the
+The `metrics` call yields information about the vertical dimensions of the text (see Figure 3): the `linespace` is how tall the text is, which includes an
+`ascent` which goes "above the line" and a `descent` that goes "below the line".[^fixed] The `ascent` and `descent` matter when words in different sizes sit on the same line: they ought to line up "along the